 |Black or African American||30|

 |Hispanic or Latino||342|

-Romance Languages appeals to people across the globe.
+Students from other countries are interested in Romance Languages, too.
 About 21.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Romance Languages Majors Make?